julian3rd/julian3rd.github.io/project-list.md

 [GitHub repo](https://github.com/julian3rd/model-comparison-r-julia)
 [Project page](http://julian3rd.github.io/model-comparison-r-julia/)

-## Clustering of vowel production data
+## Clustering and identification of vowel production data

-Using data from [Hillenbrand *et al.* 1995](http://homepages.wmich.edu/~hillenbr/voweldata.html) on the acoustic measurements on American English vowels, unsupervised learning (k-means, Gaussian mixture models) algorithms are used to create clusters.
-The formants and formant ratios are reduced to two principal components after normalization prior to model implementation.
+Using data from [Hillenbrand *et al.* 1995](http://homepages.wmich.edu/~hillenbr/voweldata.html) on the acoustic measurements on American English vowels, supervised (Support Vector Machine) and unsupervised learning (k-means, Gaussian mixture models) algorithms are used to create clusters.
+For supervised learning, the formants are used as predictors.
+For unsupervised learning, the formants and formant ratios are reduced to two principal components after normalization prior to model implementation.
 Cluster membership (but not confidence intervals) are visualized using R.

 [GitHub repo](https://github.com/julian3rd/hillenbrand-vowel-clustering)
 [Project page](http://julian3rd.github.io/hillenbrand-vowel-clustering)